OneKey-Network/OneKey-implementation/PR_REVIEW.md

 - The Pull Request is dedicated to one small concern.
 The concern must be explicit in the title and the description of the Pull Request.
 - The Pull Request is small.
 There is no hard limit but a Pull Request should not exceed 500 lines of code (excluding configurations and generated code).[2]
 As a reviewer, you must ask submitter to break out the PR if the amount of code coupled with its complexity is an impediment to achieving the purposes of a review.
 - The (new or changed) production code has its test counterpart.
 Use the test pyramid as a guideline [3]:
     - **Unit-tests and Integration Tests via `Jest`**: The targeted code coverage is 80% on new or changed code.
-To estimate this coverage at *change level*, you can run `npm run coverage` *which measures the coverage at file level*.
+To estimate this coverage at *change level*, you can run `npm run coverage-change` *which measures the coverage at file level*.
     - **UI Tests via `Cypress`**: A large feature that includes UI should have *few* UI tests for covering the nominal cases.
-Estimate if those tests can be flaky (e.g network is not mocked, wait and timers API in test, bypass Cypress API, production code with a not testable design).
+Estimate if those tests can be flaky (e.g network is not mocked, wait and timers API in tests, bypass Cypress API, production code with a not testable design).
 If so, you must ask for change.
-- Mo warning or error appear from the linter.
+- No warning or error appear from the linter.
 - The code respects existing dependencies between sub-projects unless it is clearly stated in the description of the Pull Request with an acceptable rational.
 - No unecessary external dependencies are added.
 - The documentation in the repository is up-to-date with the code changes.
+- The code is in Typescript.
+If there is new files with Javascript code, an acceptable rational must appear in the description of the Pull Request.
 - The code hasn't an accidental complexity or bad practices.
+Use your jugement here.

 ### Type of comments

-- Don't use prefix on you comment, if you expect a discussion or a change in this Pull Request.
+- Don't use prefix on you comment if you expect a discussion or a change in this Pull Request.
 - Prefix a comment with `FAR` (For Another Review) when the comment isn't blocker for merging the change but that you expect a new Pull Request for this.
 - Prefix a comment with `NIT` (NITpicking) when the comment is for polishing but if the submitter can choose to ignore.